yoos/c/README.md

 ## Assumptions

-* Input word file will not contain more than 1 million _unique_ words (total number of words is less of a concern).
+* Input word file will not contain more than 1 million _unique_ words (total number of words is less of a concern) unless the user uses the `ulimit` trick mentioned above.
-* Recursive deletions of hash buckets won't run into stack overflow issues.
+* Recursive deletions of hash buckets won't run into stack overflow issues (hash table resizing should keep bucket depth to a minimum, though it can get into the hundreds when input size exceeds a few million unique words).
 * Case-sensitive ordering.
-* This program will not be used in a real-time environment.
+* This program will not be used in a real-time environment (hash table resizing will kill real-time).

 <!--